Bree Timmins: Storylines

-Bree made friends with her biggest book fan, Anne Baxter (Tessa James), who is blind.
-Anne was revealed to be the biological daughter of Janelle and Kim Timmins, though she tried to hide it from her and the rest of the Timmins family.
-Still searching for a non-Timmins identity, Bree looked into changing her name by deed poll, but after finding out that she wasn't old enough, a person must be over 18 to legally change their name she instructed her friend Rachel (Caitlin Stasey) to tell people to call her Trinity Black.
-After the death of her brother Stingray (Ben Nicholas), Bree dropped the "gothic" theme.
+Bree makes friends with her biggest book fan, Anne Baxter (Tessa James), who is blind.
+Anne is revealed to be the biological daughter of Janelle and Kim, though she tries to hide it from her and the rest of the Timmins family.
+Still searching for a non-Timmins identity, Bree considers changing her name by deed poll, but after finding out that she isn't old enough to legally do so, she instructs her friend Rachel (Caitlin Stasey) to tell people to call her Trinity Black.
+After the death of her brother Stingray (Ben Nicholas), Bree stops her "gothic" theme.

-Bree's non-biological grandmother, Loris Timmins (Kate Fitzpatrick) later revealed to Harold Bishop (Ian Smith) that she swapped Bree with Anne when they were babies because she felt Janelle would be an unfit mother.
-She felt guilty about what she had done and said that she wanted to make things right.
-She then left Erinsborough.
-Bree is still unaware that Loris is the cause of the mix-up.
+Bree's non-biological grandmother, Loris Timmins (Kate Fitzpatrick) later reveals to Harold Bishop (Ian Smith) that she swapped Bree with Anne when they were babies because she felt Janelle would be an unfit mother.
+Feeling guilt over her action, she states that she wants to make things right, and then left Erinsborough, with Bree still unaware that Loris is the cause of the mix-up.

-Anne returned in July 2007, and while Bree was pleased to see her, she was soon faced with her biological father (Anne's adoptive father) Greg (Christopher Connolly), who had arrived in Erinsborough looking for Anne.
-When Greg finally accepted that Bree was really his daughter, they came up with the plan for the Timmins' to move to Cairns, so that the Baxters and Timminses could get to know each other.
-Dwayne, Brandon and Dylan all live up north, so they would also be closer to them.

-The family had a farewell party in the street, where Steiger shocked Janelle by turning it into their wedding.
-Allan, Janelle, Anne and Bree then flew off to Cairns in a helicopter, leaving the waving neighbours behind.
+Anne returns in July 2007, and while Bree is pleased to see her, she is soon faced with her biological father (Anne's adoptive father) Greg (Christopher Connolly), who arrives in Erinsborough looking for Anne.
+When Greg finally accepts that Bree is his daughter, they came up with the plan for the Timmins to move to Cairns, so that the Baxters and Timminses can get to know each other.
+Dwayne, Brandon and Dylan Timmins all live up north, so they would also be closer to them.
+The family has a farewell party in the street, where Steiger shocks Janelle by turning it into their wedding.
+Allan, Janelle, Anne and Bree then fly off to Cairns in a helicopter, leaving the waving neighbours behind.